Stampede Pest Control

 Identifying Bed Bugs

 You can see adult bed bugs with the naked eye.
 With six legs, two antennae, and golden to reddish color, they are relatively easy to see, especially on light-colored textiles or walls.
 You can also see young bed bugs, but they are about the size of a pinhead.
-As they love to eat warm blood, they hide in places where accessing food is easy – like mattresses and sofas.

-Signs of a Beg Bug Infestation
+Signs of a Bed Bug Infestation

-The first sign of a bed-bug infestation is finding bites on exposed skin.
+The first sign of a bed bug infestation is finding bites on exposed skin.
 Unfortunately, bed bug bites look like most insect bites, so it is easy to attribute them to other bugs.
 Bed bug bites are small, but they swell and itch.
 Sadly, most bites aren’t noticeable until bed bugs have infested your space.

 However, if you notice bites after waking, check your bed for brown or red spots on your linens and blankets.
 Check under the sheets and between your mattress and box springs for adult bed bugs.
+You might also notice a musty odor, tiny reddish-brown fecal matter, molted skins, or empty eggshells.
+Check the walls around your bed, as you might catch them crawling to their hiding space.

 How Do Bed Bugs Enter Your Home?